Skelly0/Publicia/documentation/Publicia Documentation.md

 ## Recent Updates

+### Version 13.5 (March 2025)
+- Fixed "user object has no attribute nickname" error for better handling of user mentions
+- Added retry system when models return blank or extremely short responses
+- Made TOP_K act as a maximum limit for chunks parsed in
+- Enhanced reranking system with improved filter modes for better search relevance
+- Added better error handling for edge cases
+- Improved message splitting for longer responses

-### Version 13
+### Version 13 (February 2025)
-- Updated to use Google's Generative AI for embeddings
+- Updated to use Google's Generative AI for embeddings (models/text-embedding-004)
+- Added dynamic temperature control system for better response quality
+- Implemented sophisticated result reranking with multiple filter modes
+- Added new models: Wayfarer 70B and Anubis Pro 105B
+- Enhanced embedding configuration with dimension control
+- Improved error handling and recovery mechanisms
 - Added `/export_prompt` command for debugging
-- Improved error handling and recovery mechanisms
 - Added more fallback options for models
 - Simplified search system for better reliability
-- Added support for Qwen QwQ 32B model
-- Added new testing model options
 - Enhanced message splitting for better Discord compatibility
+- Improved handling of empty documents with automatic cleanup

 ### Version 12
 - Added support for Claude 3.5 and 3.7 models